openmoh/openmohaa/docs/getting_started_running.md

 ### Playing with the downloadable demo

-The argument `+set com_target_demo 1` must be appended to command-line to play the game/host a server using demo assets: Allied Assault, Spearhead and Breakthrough demo are supported.
+The argument `+set com_target_demo 1` must be appended to command-line to play the game/host a server using demo assets: Allied Assault, Spearhead and Breakthrough demo are supported as long as `com_target_game` is set (see above).

 ### From the launchers